jamesstevenson84/odscodes-organisation-postcodes-sub-icb/README.md

 5. **The Output**

    We've created a simple list (CSV file) that shows:
-   - The official code for each organization
+   - The official code for each organization (ODS Code)
    - The organization's name
    - Where it's located (postcode)
-   - What type of organization it is
+   - The organization's filtered role type
+   - All the organization's roles (as a comma-separated list)

 ## Why This Matters